jsmreese/moment-duration-format/README.md

 #### Extending Moment's `locale` object

 This plugin now extends moment.js's `locale` object with `durations` and `durationsShort` values.
 The `en` locale is included with this plugin.
 Other locales may be easily defined to provide auto-singularized and auto-localized unit labels in different languages.
-If the plugin cannot find the duration locale extensions for the active moment locale, those plugin features will not be active.
+If the plugin cannot find the duration locale extensions for the active moment locale, the plugin will replace any `_` or `__` template text with the `en` locale unit label.

 Below is the `en` locale extension.

 ```
-context.updateLocale('en', {
+moment.updateLocale('en', {
     durations: {
         S: 'millisecond',
         SS: 'milliseconds',